New York Says #MeToo to Stronger Sexual Harassment Protections: A Summary of Action Items for Employers

 - Stay tuned for additional information and guidance from the NYS Department of Labor and the NYC Commission on Human Rights, including the release of new posters and information sheets, training modules, model policies, and other forms.
 Also, consider reviewing reports from the Commission and the EEOC that examine the issue of workplace harassment and offer guidance and best practices for employers to identify and prevent such harassment.

-- Conduct a review of standard severance and settlement agreements relating to sexual harassment claims, including the agreements’ non-disclosure and arbitration provisions, and revise as necessary to comply with the new laws, while being mindful that the viability of the prohibition on mandatory arbitration clauses may be called into question.
+- Conduct a review of template severance and settlement agreements that relate to the resolution of sexual harassment claims, including the agreements’ non-disclosure and arbitration provisions, and revise as necessary to comply with the new laws, while being mindful that the viability of the prohibition on mandatory arbitration clauses may be called into question.

 - Review compliance with obligations in other jurisdictions that have mandatory training requirements, such as California and Connecticut.
 Coordinate compliance across all programs where possible.